navneetiitp/cp-solutions/README.md

 # Competitive Programming Solutions
-My solutions for Codeforces, Atcoder, and CP platforms.
+My solutions for Codeforces, Atcoder, and other CP platforms.